Education • 6 min read

 The internet is brimming with resources about money.
 It is still hard to find out how to start investing, especially past a certain age.
-Why does investing seem so difficult and why are people hesitant to get started?
-Learn about some of the reasons that may be holding you back.
-Finance is changing - and your outlook could be changing, too.
+Learn why finance is changing and everyone is getting a chance to invest.

 For many decades after World War 2, Europe was a continent of savings accounts.
 Europeans tucked their hard-earned cash into their savings books at the bank and generated earnings from their holdings through interest and compound interest.